Appendix C — Reaction Thermodynamics

 When the reaction process ends, the system will be at a new temperature that is sometimes referred to as the adiabatic temperature.
 In the case of an exothermic reaction, this temperature will be greater than the starting temperature, and the change in temperature is referred to as the adiabatic temperature rise.
 For an endothermic reaction the system temperature would decrease, resulting in an adiabatic temperature drop.
 For the remainder of this discussion, we can generalize by simply referring to the adiabatic temperature change, noting that if the reaction is exothermic it will be a rise and if the reaction is endothermic it will be a drop.

-Equilibrium constants can appear in rate expressions, and their value changes with temperature.
-As such, it is important that students know how to calculate equilibrium constants at any given temperature.
+Equilibrium constants can appear in rate expressions.
+Their values change with temperature.
+As such, it is important to be able to calculate equilibrium constants at any given temperature.
 The calculation of an equilibrium constant at temperature, \(T\), proceeds in four steps.

 To calculate the equilibrium constant for reaction \(j\), it is first necessary to calculate the standard Gibbs free energy change of reaction \(j\) at 298 K, \(\Delta G_j^0 \Bigr\rvert_{T=298K}\).
-Like standard heats of formation at 298 K, standard Gibbs free energies of formation at 298 K, \(\Delta G_{f,i}^0 \Bigr\rvert_{T=298K}\), of many reagents, \(i\), are tabulated in various handbooks and textbooks.
-They can be used to calculate the Gibbs free energy change for reaction \(j\) at 298 K using Equation D.5.
+Like standard heats of formation at 298 K, standard Gibbs free energies of formation at 298 K, \(\Delta G_{f,i}^0 \Bigr\rvert_{T=298K}\), are tabulated in various handbooks and textbooks for many reagents, \(i\).
+They can be used to calculate the Gibbs free energy change for reaction \(j\) at 298 K using Equation C.5.

-Knowing the standard Gibbs free energy of reaction \(j\) at 298K, the equilibrium constant at 298 K for reaction \(j\) can be calculated using Equation D.6.
+Knowing the standard Gibbs free energy of reaction \(j\) at 298K, the equilibrium constant at 298 K for reaction \(j\) can be calculated using Equation C.6.

 To calculate the equilibrium constant at any other temperature, an expression for the standard heat of reaction \(j\) as a function of temperature must next be generated.
-This can be done using Equation D.1 or Equation D.2 together with Equation D.3 as described above.
+This can be done using Equation C.1 or Equation C.2 together with Equation C.3 as described above.

-The equilibrium constant for reaction \(j\) at any temperature then can be calculated using Equation D.7.
+The equilibrium constant for reaction \(j\) at any temperature then can be calculated using Equation C.7.

 Knowing the initial composition of a system, the reactions taking place, the final temperature and, for gases, the final pressure, the equilibrium composition of the system can be calculated.
 Doing this won’t be necessary in Reaction Engineering Basics, but it is an important skill that a reaction engineer needs.
 It can be important in the early stages of designing a reactor system and whenever reaction engineering tasks involve reversible reactions.

 The reactions taking place in the system may not be mathematically independent.
 The first step in calculating the equilibrium composition of a system is to identify a complete, mathematically independent subset of the reactions taking place.
-Appendix B includes a section that describes how to do so.
-Here, for convenience, the reactions in the complete mathematically independent subset of the reactions taking place will simply be referred to as “the independent reactions.”
+Appendix A includes a section that describes how to do so.
+Here, for convenience, the reactions in a complete mathematically independent subset of the reactions taking place will simply be referred to as “the independent reactions,” and \(j^\prime\) will be used to index them.

-Finally, the mole fractions can be expressed in terms of the apparent extents of the independent reactions.
-For example the gas phase mole fraction of reagent \(i\) in a closed system would be written as shown in Equation D.11.
-Similar equations are used for liquid phase systems (where \(x_i\) is used instead of \(y_i\)) and for open, steady-state systems (where \(\dot n_i\), \(\dot n_{i,in}\) and \(\dot \xi\) are used instead of \(n_i\), \(n_{i,0}\) and \(\xi\)).
+Finally, the mole fractions in Equations C.9 and C.10 can be expressed in terms of the apparent extents of the independent reactions.
+For example the gas phase mole fraction of reagent \(i\) in a closed system would be written as shown in Equation C.11.
+For flow systems, similar expressions can be written in terms of the molar flow rates instead of the molar amounts.

 Symbol | Meaning |